 Students awarded the M.A.R. degree who continue their studies for the M.Div. degree will not be awarded both degrees for less than four full academic years of study.

 A project or thesis is an option for both the concentrated and comprehensive M.A.R. programs.
 Students may elect to write a thesis in the second year of their program.
 Candidates who choose to write theses or pursue projects must register for one or two terms of REL 3899, M.A.R.
 Thesis or Project, three credit hours per term.
 In concentrated programs the faculty member who is supervising the project or thesis will determine area credit.
 A thesis written for the comprehensive program is normally eligible for elective credit only.
 Candidates must present a proposal describing the thesis or project.
 The academic adviser and the adviser chosen to direct the thesis or project must approve the proposal in advance.
 A thesis or project must demonstrate independent research and critical inquiry.
 The length of manuscripts for the M.A.R. thesis or project will vary, depending on the subject matter.
 In conceptual fields, a one-term thesis or project report will normally be 40–50 pages long; a two-term thesis or project report, 80–100 pages.
 In text-based fields, shorter theses may be more appropriate.
-Candidates must submit a completed thesis or project report by the specified deadlines set for an academic year.
-Two copies are required, one for the faculty adviser and a second for an additional faculty reader.
+Candidates must submit a completed thesis or project report by the specified deadline set for that academic year.
+The thesis or project report should be submitted to the faculty adviser and an additional faculty reader.

-Students in the M.A.R. degree program, beginning with those who began their studies in the fall of 2013, are required to participate in a program assessing their progress.
+Students in the M.A.R. degree program are required to participate in a program assessing their progress.
 Each student builds an online portfolio of work that demonstrates progress toward the degree’s learning goals.
 Learning goals for students in M.A.R. concentration programs are determined by the faculty in each area; learning goals for students in M.A.R. comprehensive programs are developed, beginning in the second term of study, by the students themselves, in consultation with their academic adviser and with the associate dean for leadership initiatives.
 M.A.R. students will upload work demonstrating fulfillment of their goals, beginning early in the second year of study.
 Students will post a brief narrative outlining how the goals are being fulfilled.
 Faculty members in each concentration will meet to discuss the progress of students studying in their area; academic advisers will review the work of advisees in comprehensive programs.
-All M.A.R. student must participate in an End-of-Degree conversation as part of the assessment requirement.
+Each M.A.R. student must participate in an End-of-Degree conversation as part of the assessment requirement.